Online CBT Therapy for Pregnancy After Miscarriage, Stillbirth, and Baby Loss

 When someone says, “you should be happy now,” it can feel like you’re failing at something that’s meant to be beautiful.

+But your body remembers the heartbreak.
+Your mind remembers what it felt like to lose.
 And every scan, every symptom, every silence can feel like it’s happening again.

 You’re not broken for feeling this way.

 This is what happens when grief and pregnancy overlap.
+And you don’t have to do it alone.

 Together we can work on:

-This isn’t about pretending everything’s okay.
+This isn’t about pretending everything’s fine.

 Therapeutic Approaches I Use